benfwalla/Scrape-My-Professor/README.md

 For Mac users: `source venv/Scripts/activate`

-I'm actually not users if this will work on a Mac.
+I'm actually not sure if this will work on a Mac.
 Stay tuned for that.

 Now, you can run the app.
 In your terminal, enter: `flask run`